-- We measured our food waste for the 2017 calendar year across all Yeo Valley sites. - Our total food production for this period was 186,201 tonnes.
-Our overall food waste was 2,024 tonnes; which equates to 1.1%. - The majority of our food waste is incurred in our production process.
+- We measured our food waste for the 2018 calendar year across all Yeo Valley sites (which are all in the UK). - Our total food production for this period was 187,639 tonnes.
+Our overall food waste was 2069 tonnes; which equates to 1.1%.
+This matches our performance in calendar year 2017 so, whilst we haven't yet managed to reduce this number, we are confident we are well positioned to improve going forward. - The majority of our food waste is incurred in our production process.
 Despite our best efforts, at the end of a production run there may still be some product left in pipes and vessels.
-And sometimes the product might not quite meet a high enough standard to sell. - We also produce food waste as a result of washing pipework and equipment to ensure high levels of hygiene in our processes.
-The wash waters are either treated in our on-site effluent treatment plants or tankered away for use as fertiliser. - Before we send packaged waste to energy from waste plant (to generate electricity) we squeeze out as much product as possible through a high efficiency separator and send the liquid to animal feed.
+And sometimes the product might not quite meet a high enough standard to sell. - We also produce food waste as a result of washing pipework and vessels to ensure high levels of hygiene in our processes.
+The wash waters are either treated in our on-site effluent treatment plants or tankered away for use on land for agricultural benefit. - Before we send packaged waste to energy from waste plant (to generate electricity) we squeeze out as much product as possible through a high efficiency separator and send the liquid to animal feed.